-1414.1 Sealing: Duct work which is designed to operate at pressures above 1/2 inch water column static pressure shall be sealed in accordance with Standard RS-18.
-Extent of sealing required is as follows:

-1. Static pressure: 1/2 inch to 2 inches; seal transverse joints.

-2. Static pressure: 2 inches to 3 inches; seal all transverse joints and longitudinal seams.

-3. Static pressure: above 3 inches; seal all transverse joints, longitudinal seams and duct wall penetrations.
+- 1414.1 Sealing: Duct work which is designed to operate at pressures above 1⁄2 inch water column static pressure shall be sealed in accordance with Standard RS-18.
+Extent of sealing required is as follows: - 1.
+Static pressure: 1⁄2 inch to 2 inches; seal transverse joints. - 2.
+Static pressure: 2 inches to 3 inches; seal all transverse joints and longitudinal seams. - 3.
+Static pressure: Above 3 inches; seal all transverse joints, longitudinal seams and duct wall penetrations.

-Duct tape and other pressure sensitive tape shall not be used as the primary sealant where ducts are designed to operate at static pressures of 1 inch W.C. or greater.
+Duct tape and other pressure sensitive tape shall not be used as the primary sealant where ducts are designed to operate at static pressure of 1 inch W.C. or greater.

-1414.2 Insulation: Ducts and plenums that are constructed and function as part of the building envelope, by separating interior space from exterior space, shall meet all applicable requirements of Chapter 13.
+- 1414.2 Insulation: Ducts and plenums that are constructed and function as part of the building envelope, by separating interior space from exterior space, shall meet all applicable requirements of Chapter 13.
 These requirements include insulation installation, moisture control, air leakage, and building envelope insulation levels.
 Unheated equipment rooms with combustion air louvers shall be isolated from the conditioned space by insulating interior surfaces to a minimum of R-11 and any exterior envelope surfaces per Chapter 13.
-Outside air duct runs are considered building envelope until they,

-1. connect to the heating or cooling equipment, or

-2. are isolated from the exterior with an automatic shutoff damper.
+Outside air ducts serving individual supply air units with less than 2,800 cfm of total supply air capacity shall be insulated to a minimum of R-7 and are not considered building envelope.
+Other outside air duct runs are considered building envelope until they, - 1. connect to the heating or cooling equipment, or - 2. are isolated from the exterior with an automatic shut-off damper complying with Section 1412.4.1.

-Once outside air ducts meet the above listed requirements, any runs within conditioned space must comply with Table 14-5 requirements.
+Once outside air ducts meet the above listed requirements, any runs within conditioned space shall comply with Table 14-5 requirements.